-Moving forward, we remain focused on the core competencies which have set us apart for over forty years: promoting growth through a carefully selected network of partners we actively support, providing the highest level of service, and delivering innovative business solutions which allow us and our partners to conduct business soundly and efficiently.
-We would like to express our sincere appreciation to our employees, policyholders, partners, and shareholders for their essential role in making 2012 a record year.
+Regardless of the economic conditions, we will remain focused on enhancing our competitive strengths by promoting growth through developing and supporting a carefully selected network of partners, providing superior service, and delivering innovative business solutions that position us and our partners to efficiently deliver service to our clients.
+We would like to sincerely thank our employees, policyholders, partners, and shareholders for their essential role in making 2013 another record year.

-&. allen fine
+S. allen Fine

-J. Allen FineChairman, Chief Executive Officer
+J. Allen Fine Chairman, Chief Executive Officer